 It is assumed that a SOA service represents an identifiable business function to which policies can be applied and from which desired business effects can be obtained.
 While contemporary discussions of SOA services and supporting standards do not constrain what actions or combinations of actions can or should be defined for a service, the SOA-RAF considers the implications of service description in defining the range of actions appropriate for an individual SOA service.

 Consider the situation if a given SOA service is the mechanism for access to multiple independent (but loosely related) business functions.
 These are not multiple effects from a single function but multiple functions with potentially different sets of effects for each function.
-A service can have multiple actions a user may perform against it, and this does not change with multiple business functions.
+A service can have multiple actions that an actormay perform against it, and this does not change with multiple business functions.
 As an individual business function corresponds to a process model, so multiple business functions imply multiple process models.
 The same action may be used in multiple process models but the aggregated service presence would be specific to each business function because the components being aggregated may be different between process models.
 In summary, for a service with multiple business functions, each function has (1) its own process model and dependencies, (2) its own aggregated presence, and (3) possibly its own list of policies and real world effects.

 A common variation on this theme is for a single service to have multiple endpoints for different levels of quality of service (QoS), e.g. Gold, Silver, and Bronze.
 Different QoS imply separate statements of policy, separate endpoints, possibly separate dependencies, and so on.
 One could say the QoS variation does not require this because there can be a single QoS policy that encompasses the variations, and all other aspects of the service would be the same except for the endpoint used for each QoS.
 However, the different aspects of policy at the service level would need to be mapped to endpoints, and this introduces an undesirable level of coupling across the elements of description.
 In addition, it is obvious that description at the service level can become very complicated if the number of combinations is allowed to grow.